danielchg/danielchg.github.io/content/posts/oc-mirror/index.md

 ./deploy_registry.sh
 ```

 This script will deploy a registry that will listen on port `5000/TCP`, with TLS support and authentication with credentials `dummy/dummy`.
 In order to check the installation follow the below commands, be aware that an entry is added to the `/etc/hosts` due to the use of TLS.
-For this tutorial we are going to use the same machine for what is called Workstatin, Installer Machine and Disconnected Registry in the diagram above, but in a real scenario these should be different hosts.
+For this tutorial we are going to use the same machine for what is called **Workstatin**, **Installer Machine** and **Disconnected Registry** in the diagram above, but in a real scenario these should be different hosts.

 ```bash
 # Check if the container with the registry is running